Zijian-Zeng/INFO30005-PROJECT/README.md

 MeeTute is a platform that wants to make consultations and support services more accessible for students and more manageable for staff.

-Steps to test our backend:
+-   Steps to use our backend:

     1. Staff must create subjects first for students to enroll in the subject
     2. For consultations, staff must create the consultation in order for students to register
     3. For appointment, students must create the appointment first in order for staff to approve or decline
     4. Study hubs are only for students, and user analytics are only for staff

+-   Note:

+    1. The order of the APIs presented below has been explicitly designed to perform consistent testing.

+    2. Some of the requests below are not idempotent, you might get different results if you run it for multiple times.

+    3. If the token is not working, you can always log in using the below user details to get a new one.

 All the API testing request data can be found in the "[meetute_API_testing](https://github.com/Zijian-Zeng/INFO30005-PROJECT/blob/master/meetute_API_testing.json)" JSON file for Postman to import.